How to Create a new Excel Workbook in C#

 range.Style.RightBorder.Type = BorderType.Medium; // Medium right border

-range.Style.TopBorder.Type = BorderType.Medium; // Medium top border
+range.Style.TopBorder.Type = BorderType.Medium; // Medium top border// Set style of heading for cell A1

 workSheet["A1"].Style.BackgroundColor = "#FFFF66"; // Light yellow background